KPdir/notes/_posts/2019-05-14-apache-spark-core-concepts.md

 User Defined Functions (UDFs) are not as fast when written in Python.
 Buil-in functions are highly optimized.
 UDFs written in Java or Scala are faster than Python.

+### RDDs
+- Support for in-memory data storage
+- Fault Tolerance by tracking transformations applied.
+- Transformations: Create a new RDD by changing original through mapping filtering etc.
+- Actions: Like counts measure but do not change original data.
+- Are immutable
+- Chain of transformations - RDD1 ...
+RDDn are logged so it can be repeated in case of data loss or failure of cluster node.
+- Can improve performance of iterative processes due to caching.

 <!-- Links List -->
 [spark_components]: /notes/images/spark-components.png "Spark Componenets Image Link"
 [spark_internals_cluster_mode]: /notes/images/spark-internals-cluster-mode.png "Spark Componenets Image Link"